 8. Round Hill Hotel and Villas, Jamaica

 There are 27 private villas (in addition to villa suites) at Round Hill Hotel and Villas, located on 110 acres west of Montego Bay.
 Most feature private pools and dedicated staff.
 The Pineapple Kids’ Club and 7-Up Club, both upgraded in 2018, offer age-appropriate activities such as reggae lessons, talent shows, movies, arts and crafts and creative play under the supervision of trained staff.
 Families can also take a guided glass-bottom boat tour, and go snorkeling, scuba diving or water skiing.
-There are five tennis courts, complimentary transportation to the golf course, tours with the onsite gardener, and a full-service spa.
+There are five tennis courts, complimentary transportation to the golf course, tours with the onsite gardener, and a full-service spa, easily making this one of the best all inclusive resorts in Jamaica.

 9. Frangipani Beach Resort, Anguilla